adityaraj079/CPP-Projects/README.md

 # CPP-Projects

-This is a simple TODO list Application using C++ to display the tasks you assinged
+This is a simple TODO list Application using C++ to display the tasks you assigned